angt/vbridge/README.md

 vBridge needs the following packets to be installed for the compilation:
 - gcc
 - make
+- libcap-dev
+- libkrb5-dev
+- libpam0g-dev
+- libssl-dev
 - libx11-dev
+- libxdamage-dev
+- libxext-dev
 - libxfixes-dev
-- libxext-dev
 - libxi-dev
+- libxrandr-dev
+- libxrender-dev
 - libxtst-dev
-- libxrandr-dev
-- libkrb5-dev
-- libpam0g-dev
-- libssl-dev
-- libcap-dev

 ### Compilation
 `make` compiles and produces the `vbridge` and `vbridged` binaries.